Monthly Shopping List for Fatty Liver Disease: Here’s What to Buy

 You can order them online from the large category of fresh fruits on Amazon here.

-Although fruits and vegetables should be the things you eat the most, there is so much more to eat when you have a fatty liver.
+Although fruits and vegetables should be the foundation, there is so much more to eat when you have a fatty liver.
 Let’s go through these products below!

 Canned fruits & veggies

-While I recommend using fresh (or at least frozen) fruits and veggies, it doesn’t hurt to have some canned ones on hand just in case.
+While I recommend using fresh (or frozen) fruits and veggies, it doesn’t hurt to have some canned ones on hand just in case.

 When it comes to these, it’s difficult to find varieties without added sugar, but not impossible.
 Here is what you can get when it comes to fruits:

-For vegetables, you also have plenty of options.
+For vegetables, we also have a ton of options.
 I am recommending my favorite below, although you can typically find any type of vegetable in canned format:

 I have even more canned foods recommended below (including other veggies and legumes), so make sure you go through the whole list!